The bound mass of Dehnen models with centrally peaked star formation efficiency: Introduction

+Cluster formation through hierarchical merger of sub-clusters also appears in hydro-dynamical simulations starting from initially homogeneous sphere of molecular gas \citep[e.g.][]{Wall+2019,Li+2019,Wall+2020,starforge,Fukushima+Yajima2021}.
+However, \citet{Chen+2021} have showed recently that initially centrally-concentrated gas clouds (i.e. with power density profile) tend to form massive central cluster which grows in mass through the accretion of gas around.
+Additionally, they noticed that the steeper the power law density profile the more massive is the central cluster.

 \citet{Bek+17} performed series of $N$-body simulations of bound cluster formation after instantaneous gas expulsion with physically motivated star-formation conditions of \citet{PP13}.
-The local-density driven clustered star formation model, proposed by \citet{PP13}, assumes that stars form in centrally-concentrated spherically-symmetric dense gas clump with a constant SFE per free-fall time $(\epsilon_\mathrm{ff}=\mathrm{const})$.
-As a consequence, dense gas produces more stars than the diffuse gas within a given physical time of star-formation (SF) duration, $t_\mathrm{SF}$.
-Thus stars have steeper density profile than the initial starless gas and the residual gas before gas expulsion \citep{PP13,Bek+17}.
+The local-density driven clustered star formation model, proposed by \citet{PP13}, assumes that stars form in centrally-concentrated spherically-symmetric dense gas clump with a constant SFE per free-fall time $(\epsilon_\mathrm{ff}=\mathrm{const})$. { Here the free-fall time is defined as